SNH48Live/SNH48Live/data/claims.md

 | Audiovisual content<br>2:39:52 - 2:40:45 | WebTVAsia (Music) | Monetized by copyright owner |

 Viewing restrictions:
-- Video blocked in 6 countries: Your video can't be played in these countries: Australia, Japan, Mexico, New Zealand, South Korea, United States
+- Video blocked in 7 countries: Your video can't be played in these countries: Australia, China, Japan, Mexico, New Zealand, South Korea, United States

 ---